MetOffice/dagrunner/docs/dagrunner.utils.logger.md

 This module takes much from the Python logging cookbook: https://docs.python.org/3/howto/logging-cookbook.html#sending-and-receiving-logging-events-across-a-network

-- client_attach_socket_handler, a function that attaches a socket handler to the root logger.
+- `client_attach_socket_handler`, a function that attaches a socket handler to the root logger.
-- ServerContext, a context manager that starts and manages the TCP server on its own thread to receive log records.
+- `ServerContext`, a context manager that starts and manages the TCP server on its own thread to receive log records.

 ## class: `LogRecordSocketReceiver`